-Born in New Jersey, Robert Van Valkenburgh moved to Annapolis, Maryland in 1997 and has called the Annapolis area his home ever since.
+Born in New Jersey, Robert Van Valkenburgh moved to Annapolis, Maryland in 1997 and has called the greater Annapolis area his home ever since.
 Robert currently lives with his wife and daughter in Severna Park, just outside of Annapolis, where he is co-owner of Kogen Dojo.

 Robert’s martial art journey began in the late 90’s when he was introduced to traditional Korean hapkido and his first teacher, Joe Sheya, by a friend.
 Through that same friend, Robert was also introduced to meditation and Eastern philosophy.
 Through hapkido and Joe Sheya, Robert was introduced to Reiki and other holistic healing arts.
 For Joe Sheya, hapkido was a means by which he could transcend the violence he had grown up with in his youth, but reiki brought his life full circle, giving him a medium through which he could actually heal people.
 This holistic approach is what would later become the inspiration for Robert’s Holistic Budo concept.